johnstonskj/rust-schemer/schemer-repl/README.md

 -----

 This crate provides the shell for executing both scripts and interactive sessions.
+The repl relies on the amazing [rustyline](https://crates.io/crates/rustyline) with custom hints and completion!

 # Example